‘Family values and right stance on India’: Meet the Indian-Americans campaigning for Donald Trump

 Some Indian-American Trump supporters are even willing to talk about this.

-“Biden is promising citizenship for at least 11 million illegal aliens,” said Rawlley, who became an American citizen after moving to the country with her husband as an immigrant several years ago. “[They] will compete for American jobs, worsening unemployment and depressing wages for American workers.”
+“Biden is promising citizenship for at least 11 million illegal aliens,” said Rawlley, who became an American citizen after moving to the country with her husband as a legal immigrant several years ago. “[They] will compete for American jobs, worsening unemployment and depressing wages for American workers.”

 To explain this contradiction, the Republican Hindu Coalition’s Mehta said that naturalised citizens don’t have the same concerns as newer immigrants in the US.
 For citizens, particularly those who have lived in the US for decades, issues such as H-1B and around Deferred Action for Childhood Arrivals deportations aren’t viewed in the same light as their own immigration to the country.